Learning and Fast Adaptation for Grid Emergency Control via Deep Meta Reinforcement Learning: Deep meta reinforcement learning

-At the adaptation stage, we target at transferring the universal policy $\pi_{\theta}(s,c)$ trained with DMRL \textbf{Algorithm 1} at the meta-learning stage to a new target environment $\mathcal{E}_{tar}\in\bm{P}(E_{i})$.
-We need to determine the corresponding latent variable $c(\mathcal{E}_{tar})$ of the strategy $\pi_{\theta}(s,c)$.
-Mathematically, at the adaptation stage, we only need to solve the strategy optimization (SO) problem defined in (\ref{eqn:mso_3}) for only the new target environment $\mathcal{E}_{tar}$, which could achieve high computational efficiency.
-Note that in the proposed DMRL method, we adopt the same strategy optimization process to optimize the latent variable for the policy at both the meta-training and adaptation stages prior to testing/deployment.
+At the adaptation stage, we target at transferring the universal policy $\pi_{\theta}(s,c)$ trained with DMRL in \textbf{Algorithm 1} at the meta-learning stage to a target environment $\mathcal{E}_{tar}\in\bm{P}(E_{i})$.
+We need to determine the corresponding latent vector $c(\mathcal{E}_{tar})$ of the strategy $\pi_{\theta}(s,c)$ for the new specific target environment $\mathcal{E}_{tar}$.
+Mathematically, at the adaptation stage, we need to solve the strategy optimization (SO) problem defined in (\ref{eqn:mso_3}) for only a specific target environment $\mathcal{E}_{tar}$, which could achieve high computational efficiency. \textbf{Algorithm 2} gives the details of the proposed adaptation algorithm to optimize the specific latent vector $c(\mathcal{E}_{tar})$ for the target environment $\mathcal{E}_{tar}$.
+As shown in \textbf{Algorithm 2} and Fig. \ref{fig:dmrl_flowchart}, we sample $P$ different contingencies {$\mathcal{C}_j|j = 1,2,..,P$} and optimize the latent vector $c(\mathcal{E}_{tar})$ against the $P$ different contingencies for this specific target environment $\mathcal{E}_{tar}$.
+Note also that in the proposed DMRL method, we adopt the same strategy optimization process to optimize the latent vector for the policy at both the meta-training and adaptation stages prior to testing/deployment.
+The outcome of the adaptation stage is a specific optimized strategy (an optimized universal policy $\pi_{\theta}(s,c)$ together with the optimized specific latent vector $c(\mathcal{E}_{tar})$) for the specific target environment $\mathcal{E}_{tar}$, and this optimized strategy is robust to a wide range of different contingencies.